 Trauma is an emotional response to an extreme event or exposure to multiple events.
 One of our most crucial foster parent requirements is a flexible day-to-day schedule.
 Foster children need a parent home when they are not in school to provide a stable, predictable environment.
 It is difficult for two working parents, working 8-5, or a single person working full-time to be treatment foster parents.
 We are happy to discuss flexibility requirements with you.

 Entering foster care means being removed from family, friends, neighbors, and school.
 Subsequently, kids are often moved in and out of foster homes while in foster care.
 We hope that when a child is placed in a CCR foster home, it will be the last or only foster home the child will be in.
 If children cannot reunite with their biological families, CCR foster parents are often a resource for adopting a foster child.
 Adoption takes place in less than 18% of placements.

 It takes consistent parenting skills, supportive school staff, and routine therapy to successfully care for children with trauma histories.
 All CCR foster homes receive weekly home visits and bi-weekly school visits to support both parent and child.
 In addition, CCR provides continuous training for foster parents so they are equipped to help children in their care.

 To learn more about some of the kids in care, read our foster child of the week blog.

-We want you to be informed, comfortable and confident in your decision to open your heart and home to youth in Treatment Foster Care.
-We encourage you to call us so we can discuss with you the needs and behaviors of children that come into care and what situations and experiences you might expect to have in your home.
+We want you to be informed, comfortable, and confident in your decision to open your heart and home to foster children.
+We encourage you to call us to learn more.